Elias-Arbash/Electrolyzers-HSI/README.md

 ## Research Paper

 This GitHub repository corresponds to the research paper titled "Electrolyzers-HSI: Close-Range Multi-Scene  Hyperspectral Imaging Benchmark Dataset."
 The paper introduces RGB-Hyperspectral Imaging (HSI) benchmark segmentation dataset for Electrolyzer materials.
-You can access the paper [here](https://arxiv.org/on the way).
+You can access the paper [here]([https://arxiv.org/on the way](https://arxiv.org/abs/2505.20507)).

 images/data.png